 What We Are Seeking:

-We are looking for bright, motivated, and dedicated interns to serve as Artist Managers and Booking Agents for our company.
 Artist Managers (AM) are broadly responsible for keeping performing artists happy in their relationship with a company – whether it be a record label, musical venue, a company whose brand or product an artist is endorsing, or an organization for whom an artist is creating promotional content.
 The heart of an AM’s job is building a good relationship and an open channel of communication with the artist, ensuring their satisfaction while identifying any problems and working efficiently to solve them.

 Who Should Apply: